bernskioldmedia/bm-wp-experience/README.md

 - Restrict all API endpoints by default unless defined by `BM_WP_RESTRICT_REST_API` (all, users, none).
 - Fixes a WP bug where pagination isn't working when sorting by menu order.

+### Integration: SearchWP

+The SearchWP integration automatically runs if SearchWP is active.

+- Enables adding the license key via the `SEARCH_WP_LICENSE_KEY` in config.
+- Disabled admin bar entry.

 ### Security

 - Force non-local environments to use strong passwords.